ysway/RFC913SimpleFTP/README.md

 ### Protection

-- The program has password protection, which means you need to login to perform certain actions
+- The program has password protection, which means you need to log in to perform specific actions
-  - You only can send following commands if you are not login
+  - You only can send the following commands if you are not logged in
     1. `DONE`
     2. `USER`
     3. `ACCT`
     4. `PASS`
-  - Re-login will be required after perform `CDIR` without using root user
+  - Re-login will be required after performing `CDIR` without using the root user

 ## 5. Example

-> The following is an example of file transfer
+> The following is an example of the file transfer

         Simple FTP Server, Enter Ctrl+C and press Enter to exit
         >SFTP Server：+You are connected, greeting from [serverName]